-Structured Snippets Extension:
+Structured Snippets Extension

 To highlight specific aspects of your products and services you need structure snippets extension.
-Structured snippets showed below your text ad in the form of a header (ex: “Destinations”) and list of values (ex: “Hawaii, Costa Rica, South Africa”).
+Structured snippets showed below your text ad in the form of a header (ex: “Destinations”) and a list of values (ex: “Hawaii, Costa Rica, South Africa”).